 Given the importance of the role, wise boards pay careful attention to ensuring the success of the board chair.
-Being an effective chair depends on having time, experience, knowledge of the issues, and good leadership and interpersonal skills.
+Being an effective chair depends on having time, experience, knowledge of the issues, and good leadership and interpersonal skills described in the previous section.
 Boards should encourage the development of the leadership potential of their members so all trustees have the knowledge required to be an effective chair.